TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/classes.rst

 attributes is possible.
 Module attributes are writable: you can write ``modname.the_answer = 42``.
 Writable attributes may also be deleted with the :keyword:`del` statement.
-For example, ``del modname.the_answer`` will remove the attribute :attr:`the_answer` from the object named by ``modname``.
+For example, ``del modname.the_answer`` will remove the attribute :attr:`the_answer` kutoka the object named by ``modname``.

 Namespaces are created at different moments and have different lifetimes.
 The namespace containing the built-in names is created when the Python interpreter starts up, and is never deleted.
 The global namespace for a module is created when the module definition is read in; normally, module namespaces also last until the interpreter quits.
-The statements executed by the top-level invocation of the interpreter, either read from a script file or interactively, are considered part of a module called :mod:`__main__`, so they have their own global namespace.
+The statements executed by the top-level invocation of the interpreter, either read kutoka a script file or interactively, are considered part of a module called :mod:`__main__`, so they have their own global namespace.
 (The built-in names actually also live in a module; this is called :mod:`builtins`.)